stolostron/rhacm-docs/manage_applications/app_lifecycle.md

 The application model and deployment options work for, and scale, any clustered environment and application management requirements.
 This scalability supports both a single application developer that builds and deploys an application from their device to a multicloud environment, or a cloud operations personnel that needs to deploy and update hundreds of applications across hundreds of clusters.
 With this application model and deployment option, you can separate your organizations roles for developing applications and DevOps.
 Your application developers can focus on the developing and defining the application resources.
 Meanwhile, your DevOps personnel can focus on creating and managing the channels and subscriptions to ensure that resources are deployed correctly.
 You can use the new model and deployment options to update and deploy one or more applications to hundreds of managed clusters, each in a different physical location.

 Within this application model, applications are composed of multiple resources.
-The main foundation resources for {{site.data.keyword.mcm_notm}} applications are the `application` resource and the `deployable` resource.
+The main foundation resources for Red Hat Advanced Cluster Management for Kubernetes applications are the `application` resource and the `deployable` resource.
 The overrides and dependencies for deployables are defined within the definition for the deployables.
 The placement rules for deployables can be defined as a stand-alone resource and referenced by the deployable.

-* Applications (`Application.app.k8s.io`) in {{site.data.keyword.mcm_notm}} are used for grouping application components.
+* Applications (`Application.app.k8s.io`) in Red Hat Advanced Cluster Management for Kubernetes are used for grouping application components.

 * Deployables (`Deployable.app.ibm.com`) are Kubernetes resources that contain templates to wrap other Kubernetes resources or to represent Helm releases for deployment to clusters.

 * Placement rules (`PlacementRule.app.ibm.com`) define the target clusters where deployables can be deployed.
 You can use placement rules to help you facilitate the multi-cluster deployment of your deployables.
 Placement rules can be referenced by deployables and subscriptions.
 Placement rules that are defined as stand-alone resources can be shared across deployables.

 To better integrate with continuous delivery systems, you can use channel and subscription resources.
-Channels and subscriptions provide you with improved continuous delivery capabilities for creating and managing your {{site.data.keyword.mcm_notm}} applications.
+Channels and subscriptions provide you with improved continuous delivery capabilities for creating and managing your Red Hat Advanced Cluster Management for Kubernetes applications.

 * Channels (`Channel.app.ibm.com`) define a namespace within the hub cluster and point to a physical place where resources are stored for deployment; such as an object store, Kubernetes namespace, Helm repository, or GitHub repository.
 Channels are custom resource definitions that can help you streamline deployments and separate cluster access.
 Clusters can subscribe to channels for identifying the deployables to deploy to each cluster.
 Deployables within a channel can be accessed by only the clusters that subscribe to that channel.